MicrosoftDocs/entra-docs/docs/identity/users/groups-create-rule.md

 ---
-title: Create or edit dynamic membership groups and get its processing status
+title: Create or edit a dynamic membership group and get its processing status
 description: How to create or update rules for dynamic membership groups in the Azure portal, and check its processing status.

 author: barclayn